Human Capital Management Systems

 Leading Observation Instrument (LdOI)

-The Human Capital Management System (HCMS) Self-Assessment was designed to help guide HCMS leaders in examining their human capital practices with a critical eye toward improvement.
-The instrument identifies activities, tasks, processes, and collaborations that, when implemented consistently, result in a high-quality HCMS leading to an improved workforce and improved student outcomes.
-This instrument includes 56 indicators addressing six areas of HCMS functions and can be found here.
+The Human Capital Management System (HCMS) Self-Assessments were designed to help guide HCMS leaders in examining their human capital practices with a critical eye toward improvement.
+These instruments identify activities, tasks, processes, and collaborations that, when implemented consistently, result in a high-quality HCMS leading to an improved workforce and improved student outcomes.
+These instrument include 56 indicators (district level) and 36 indicators (school level) addressing six areas of HCMS functions.

 Implementing Stay Interviews as part of your HCMS is a great way to foster an open and communicative environment with your most effective staff.
 Where an Exit Interview is reactive, a Stay Interview is proactive.
 By scheduling a dedicated time for these conversations each year, you can identify trends and key in on the factors that keep your best people coming back year after year.
 You can also begin to learn about the pain points and opportunities for improvement that might be driving them away.